PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Well, why not?"

 "Because that was the only one I had.
-Magic, real magic is very expensive.
+Magic, *real* magic, is very expensive.
 And it's tricky.
-If your plan depends on magic, it's probably not gonna work."
+If a plan depends on magic, it's probably not gonna work."

 "It was the most amazing, stupendous, unbelievable thing I have ever..."

 "Yeah.
 It was magic.
 The downside is I'm probably growing an extra liver though.
 Or an extra lung in the middle of my stomach."

-"It worked out."
+"It worked out.
+You're alive."

-"Yeah, but next time, ennnh," Boltac waggled his palm from side to side.
-"There's always a downside with magic."
+"Yeah, so far it worked out, but next time, ennnh," Boltac waggled his palm from side to side.
+"With magic, there's always a catch.
+That's how they get you."

 "So what did you bring?"
 Relan asked, looking at the bags on top of the coach.